-Originally built in the early 1960s and linking the state’s $810 million investment in the Marquette Interchange and ongoing $1.7 billion investment in the Zoo Interchange, the I-94 East-West corridor runs for 3.5 miles between 16th and 70th Streets in Milwaukee County.
-Nearly 21,000 businesses, 310,000 jobs and 540,000 residents are located within a 5-mile radius of the corridor’s center.
-The stretch connects Milwaukee and Waukesha counties to points beyond, is a main artery for Wisconsin commerce and serves as the gateway for the products, jobs, destinations and health care that make our region vibrant and strong.
+Originally built in the early 1960s and linking the state’s $825 million investment in the Marquette Interchange and ongoing $1.6 billion investment in the Zoo Interchange, the I-94 East-West corridor runs for 3.5 miles between 16th and 70th Streets in Milwaukee County.
+Nearly 21,000 businesses, 310,000 jobs, and 540,000 residents are located within a 5-mile radius of the corridor’s center.
+The stretch connects Milwaukee and Waukesha counties to points beyond.
+It is a main artery for Wisconsin commerce and serves as the gateway for the products, jobs, destinations, and health care that make the region vibrant and strong.

-But this critical roadway is at a tipping point as its age and ongoing deterioration create significant congestion, safety and economic development challenges.
+But this critical roadway is at a tipping point as its age and ongoing deterioration create significant congestion, safety, and economic development challenges.
 The East-West carries between 140,000 and 160,000 vehicles per day – 30,000 more than its 1950s-era design intended.
-Left-side ramps, narrow shoulders, short weaving distances and other outdated features are failing to provide safe operating conditions for today’s cars, buses and large trucks.
-The average crash rate is 2-3 times higher than the statewide urban freeway average and at some points, more than 4 times higher.
+Left-side ramps, narrow shoulders, short weaving distances, and other outdated features fail to provide safe operating conditions for today’s cars, buses and large trucks.
+The average crash rate is two to three times higher than the statewide urban freeway average and, at some points, more than four times higher.

-Full reconstruction and modernization of the East-West corridor has been on the state’s agenda for some time, and millions of dollars have already been spent on engineering, planning and environmental study for the effort.
-The Wisconsin Department of Transportation (DOT) and the Federal Highway Administration (FHWA) have worked diligently on a preferred alternative that cut well over $200 million off total project cost and includes essential safety and efficiency upgrades, as well as a neighborhood-sensitive design that avoids nearby homes, businesses, cemeteries and the national historic landmark associated with the Clement J. Zablocki VA Medical Center.
+Full reconstruction and modernization of the East-West Corridor have been on the state’s agenda for some time.
+The state has spent millions of dollars on engineering, planning, and environmental study for the effort.
+The Wisconsin Department of Transportation (WisDOT) and the Federal Highway Administration (FHWA) worked diligently on a preferred alternative that cut well over $200 million off the total project cost.
+This alternative includes essential safety and efficiency upgrades, as well as a neighborhood-sensitive design that avoids nearby homes, businesses, cemeteries, and the national historic landmark associated with the Clement J. Zablocki VA Medical Center.